Skip to main content

 Children will see a purple baseline icon in their Learning Zone.
 When they tap on this the baseline assessment will begin.

-At the beginning of the assessment children will confirm their DOB.
-If your child is working well below their actual age, we recommend setting their DOB to reflect this as this will help ensure that the initial questions are more appropriate for their needs.
+At the beginning of the assessment children will confirm their month and year of birth.
+If your child is working well below their actual age, we recommend adjusting their year of birth to reflect this as this will help ensure that the initial questions are more appropriate for their needs.

 They will then be asked to say how confident they feel in the subject.
 We recommend using the following as a guide: